Divorce in the OC

 In California, getting divorced as a same-sex spouse generally involves the same legal issues and procedures as ending an opposite-sex marriage.
 However, same-sex spouses can still face some unique challenges during the process, particularly in the area of child custody.
 For same-sex spouses whose relationship predates their marriage by a significant amount of time, this can have an impact on the property-related and financial aspects of their divorce as well.

-In the absence of a comprehensive prenuptial agreement, getting divorced as an entrepreneur or business owner can involve complicated issues pertaining to business ownership and control.
+In the absence of a comprehensive prenuptial agreement, getting divorced as an entrepreneur or business owner can involve complicated issues pertaining to business ownership and executive control.
 In addition to securing an accurate valuation for purposes of your divorce, you will need to determine what portion of your business (or your business’s assets) are subject to division under California’s community property law.

 Getting Divorced as a Licensed Professional